raiment-studios/monorepo/source/projects/adventure/02-snow-globe/README.md

 A short, but fully finished game set in the world of Kestrel.
 Confined to a 256x256 voxel location, as the game progresses, that [location modifies itself](https://twitter.com/RidleyWinters/status/1528219337659600896).
 The sequence of events is fairly linear.

-_Pseudo Press Release_
+_Target Future Announcement_

 > Snow Globe is a new, fun to play adventure game released by [Raiment Studios](https://raiment-studios.github.io/).
 You play the part of Kestrel, an android awoken in the mysterious world of Galthea where she seeks to find Tristan, her creator.
-As Kestrel, you explore the ever-changing world and interact with characters, discover artifacts from the world's veiled history, and...
+As Kestrel, you explore the ever-changing world and interact with characters, discover artifacts from the world's veiled history, and complete the adventure in a beautiful, interactive world.
 >
 > The game mixes the classic feel of old school adventure games in a cleverly designed, voxel-based art style.
-As Kestrel, you explore the world interacting with characters on your quest to find Tristan, your creator.
-The world itself changes dynamically around you as you discover new information, use artifacts from left as part of ancient Galthea, and work with other characters to fulfil your quest.
+The story and the world dynamically evolve uniquely in each playthrough creating a novel experience every time.
+The world of Galthea presents the player with a peaceful, low-stress in which to fulfill Kestrel's quest.
 >
-> Galthea is a peaceful, low-stress game with pleasant, voxel-based graphics.
+> `Kestrel: Snow Globe` is completely free and takes about 30 minutes to play end-to-end.
+Elements of procedural design give the game replay value to uncover different endings and different paths along with to explore the world of Galthea.
 >
-> Kestrel: Snow Globe is completely free and takes about 30 minutes to play end-to-end.
-Elements of procedural design give the game replay value to uncover different endings and different paths to explore the world of Galthea.
->
-> This is Raiment Studios' first game release centered around their worldbuild of Kestrel.
+> This is Raiment Studios' first game release centered around the world of Kestrel.
 The game is open source, including the content and worldbuilding material.
-Raiment Studios is encouraging reuse and contributions to their projects.## Roadmap
+Raiment Studios is encouraging reuse and contributions to their projects.

 ## Roadmap